fbraz3/platform-docker/README.md

 It is based on [php-fpm-docker](https://github.com/fbraz3/php-fpm-docker) and [php-base-docker](https://github.com/fbraz3/php-base-docker), supporting multiple PHP versions and architectures.

-For more technical information, please visit our  [DeepWiki Page](https://deepwiki.com/fbraz3/php-nginx-docker) (AI generated).
+We also provide an AI generated [DeepWiki Page](https://deepwiki.com/fbraz3/php-nginx-docker) with more technical information.

+💡 For a complete list of available images, please visit the [PHP System Docs](https://github.com/fbraz3/php-system-docs) page.

 ## Build Status